harness/developer-hub/release-notes/continuous-delivery.md

 - When creating a template with container steps, the template YAML placed the `connectorRef` at an incorrect path resulting in an error when running the pipeline.
 (CDS-56526)

   This issue is fixed.
 The template YAML now places the `connectorRef` at the correct path, and the pipeline runs successfully.
-- Harness was unable to propogate the output variables of parallel container steps.
+- Harness was unable to propagate the output variables of parallel container steps.
 (CDS-56421)

   This issue is fixed now.
 - Pipeline execution failed with a forbidden error when waiting for steady state.
 (CDS-55096, ZD-40763)